Bilte-Co/simple-js-setup/README.md

 # Simple JS Setup

-This is a very straight-forward setup to transpile and compress javascript files for web use using [Terser](https://terser.org) and Babel.
+This is a very straight-forward setup to transpile and compress javascript files for web use using [Babel](https://babeljs.io) and [Terser](https://terser.org) respectively.
 There is no bundling or anything of that sort, just ensuring the code runs in the browser and minifying it if needed.
 It uses a fairly bare bones setup and can be extended if needed.

 ## Setup

 ### Node

 Make sure you have [node](https://nodejs.org/en/download) installed on your machine.
+This was put together using node `v20.11.0`.

 ### Yarn